ietf-rats-wg/eat/draft-ietf-rats-eat.md

 See the section on "Application Profiling Considerations" in {{RFC9052}} for a discussion on selection of cryptographic algorithms and related issues.

-The profile MAY require the protocol or system using EAT provide an algorithm negotiation mechanism.
+The profile MAY require the protocol or system using EAT to provide an algorithm negotiation mechanism.

-If not, The profile document should list a set of algorithms for each COSE and JOSE message type allowed by the profile per {{message-type}}.
+If not, the profile document should list a set of algorithms for each COSE and JOSE message type allowed by the profile per {{message-type}}.
 The verifier should implement all of them.
 The attester may implement any of them it wishes, possibly just one for each message type.